Clairewambani/CLI-ORM_claire_wambani/README.md

 # Library Management System

-The Library Management System is a command-line application that allows users to manage the inventory of a bookstore.
+The Library Management System is a command-line application that allows users to manage the books in a library.
 It uses SQLAlchemy ORM to interact with a SQLite database and Click library to create a user-friendly command-line interface.

 ## Features